-On April 24, 2014, the Company's Board of Directors approved a \$50.0 million share repurchase program.
-Repurchases under this program are expected to be made with cash on hand and may be made from time to time, subject to market conditions and other factors, in the open market, through solicited or unsolicited privately negotiated transactions or otherwise.
+On August 12, 2015, the Company's Board of Directors approved a new \$50.0 million share repurchase program.
+Repurchases under this program are expected to be made with cash on hand and may be made from time to time, subject to market conditions and other factors, in the open market, through private transactions, block transactions, or other methods as determined by the Company's management and Board of Directors, and in accordance with market conditions, other corporate considerations, and applicable regulatory requirements.
 The program does not obligate the Company to acquire any particular amount of common stock, and it may be modified or suspended at any time at the Company's discretion.
-In May 2014, under this program, the Company repurchased 400,000 shares of its common stock for approximately \$16.8 million.